Beautiful raisin flavoured baked pears for wintery nights.

-If you are looking for other Fig recipes try these –Figs with Rosewater and Almonds, Fig Salad with Almond Butter Dressing, and Figs with Pecorino.
+If you are looking for other Fig recipes try these – Roasted Sweet Potato and Fresh Figs, Figs with Rosewater and Almonds, Fig Salad with Almond Butter Dressing, and Figs with Pecorino.

-Browse all of our Fig recipes here, our Breakfast recipes, all of our Baked recipes, and all of our Dessert recipes.
+Browse all of our Fig recipes, our Breakfast recipes, all of our Baked recipes, and all of our Dessert recipes.
 Or take some time to browse our Late Summer dishes.

 Continue reading “Baked Figs with Thyme”

 For that little bit of indulgence on a wintery night

 A quick snack for evenings when you are craving something a little naughty but not so naughty, and a little spice but not so spicy.
 This definitely is for you.

 These baked potato wedges are flavoured with cumin, black pepper and salt.
 You can add a little chilli powder if you like.
 You will love them for a quick plate of food when you have the munchies.